 Federal Tax ID: 52-1594116

 Here are some tips to make your tax preparation easier:

-- First and foremost, we suggest you to consult a tax accountant anytime you have questions about your claim.
-Let’s, for example, consider the fair market value of a donated pair of shoes.
-If you bought a new pair of shoes for $60 two years ago and then you donate it to Mary’s Center, a good way for estimating the fair market value of that pair is to check the sales price of a similar (or the same) pair of shoes in a thrift store around your area.
-If the sales price is, for instance, $2.99, then its fair market value for tax purposes is $2.99 (not $60).
-Classified ads from local newspapers for similar merchandise can be also excellent resources to help determine fair market values.
-Please see our Value Work Sheet to learn more.
+First and foremost, we suggest you consult a tax accountant anytime you have questions about your claim.
+For example, consider the fair market value of a donated pair of shoes.
+If you purchased a new pair of shoes for $60 two years ago and have donating them to Mary’s Center, a good estimate for the fair market value of the shoes would be to check the sales price of a similar (or the same) pair of shoes in a thrift store around your area.
+If the sales price is currently $2.99, then the fair market value for tax purposes is $2.99 (not $60).

-- If you believe the value of your donation is over $5,000, and if you plan to claim a charitable tax deduction for your donation, you may need to have Mary’s Center to complete certain tax forms to be able to claim a charitable deduction.
-Before making a donation of that value, please call us.
+If you believe your donation value is over $5,000, and plan to claim a charitable tax deduction for your donation, there may additional forms to be completed by Mary’s Center.
+Before donating that value, please contact us.

-- If any single item that you are donating is not in good condition and you plan to claim a deduction of more than $500 for that single item, you may need an official appraisal for that item made by a third party specialised on that.
+If you plan to claim a deduction of more than $500 for any single item, your tax advisor may request an official appraisal made by a third party appraiser.

 Only taxpayers who complete our form by itemizing and providing all the requested details can deduct charitable donations.
 If you do not normally itemize but made a sizable charity donation, the donation must be greater than the standard deduction.